 Copper Foil Not Sticking

 Q: I am working with some high school students.
 Several are having trouble with the foil coming loose from the glass.
 I told them to burnish it more but it still is coming loose.
 I haven’t ever had this problem before.
 Could something be wrong with the foil?

 There’s three main problems associated with copper foil not sticking to the glass.

-1. The foil sticks better if the glass is warm.
+- The foil can sometimes stick better if the glass is warm.
 You can heat it on a light box, or with a hair dryer.
 Work in a warm room and make sure the glass stays warm.

 - The glass must be scrupulously clean and dry.
 The best isopropyl alcohol, or ‘rubbing alcohol’ as it’s also called.
 This removes all the unseen oils that can come off hands on to the glass.
 It also removes any moisture.

 - The age of the foil and how it has been kept.
 If it’s ancient and has been exposed to air, then it does lose some of its adhesive quality as it oxidizes.
 If it’s been kept in an airtight plastic bag, it should be ok.

 If you suspect that the foil is old and oxidized, you could try lightly rubbing it with steel wool.
 This will help it stick and with the subsequent soldering.

 by: Kathy Fitzelle

 I use Windex or vinegar and water to clean the stained glass before cutting.
 Dirty glass will dull the cutting wheel more quickly.
 Then I grind and make sure all edges are ruffed up enough so the foil has something to stick to.
 Then I towel dry and make sure all edges are rubbed with the towel to remove glass dust and moisture.

 I wash my hands before foiling and make sure the foil is burnished enough to see a change in the appearance.
 It is dull in appearance rather than shiny.
 It’s important to make sure all edges are securely adhered to the glass so that no flux can get under the foil.I’ve never had any problems using this method.